mmk150/PortfolioCollection/ML/README.md

 ## LLM Finetuning

 A separate repository for finetune work done in the above Kaggle competitions.
-I had to spend a significant amount of time wrestling with RocM to get these scripts and their dependencies working on my AMD GPUs, which included tinkering with the hipBLAS install script a bit (the default one provided in the RocM repository messed up all of the install directory pathing somehow).
+I had to spend a significant amount of time wrestling with ROCm to get these scripts and their dependencies working on my AMD GPUs, which included tinkering with the hipBLAS install script a bit (the default one provided in the ROCm repository messed up all of the install directory pathing somehow).

 Eventually I got it working and was able to use it to generate data and finetune models for the above competitions.